-- (iii) juvenile court; - (iv) civil commitment; - (v) forcible entry and detainer; - (vi) judicial review of orders of the Land Use Board of Appeals and Land Conservation and Development Commission in land use cases, as provided in ORAP 4.66(1)(c); and - (vii) adoption cases and certain juvenile delinquency proceedings subject to ORAP 10.15. - (b) A motion for leave to file a reply brief shall be submitted within 14 days after the filing of the brief to which permission to reply is sought.
+- (ii) habeas corpus; - (iii) civil commitment; - (iv) forcible entry and detainer; and - (v) judicial review of orders of the Land Use Board of Appeals and Land Conservation and Development Commission in land use cases, as provided in ORAP 4.66(1)(c). - (b) A motion for leave to file a reply brief shall be submitted within 14 days after the filing of the brief to which permission to reply is sought.
 If a reply brief is submitted with the motion, then: - (i) if the court grants the motion, the date of filing for the reply brief relates backs to the date of the filing for the motion; - (ii) if the court denies the motion, the court will strike the reply brief.